 Most cases of necrotizing enterocolitis are in babies born before 32 weeks gestation.
 But full-term babies who have health problems, like a heart defect, also can have it.
 Babies with NEC usually develop it within the first 2–4 weeks of life.

 In babies with symptoms of NEC, a diagnosis can be confirmed if an abnormal gas pattern shows up on an X-ray.
 This looks like a bubbly or streaky appearance of gas in the walls of the intestine.

 In severe cases, air escapes from the intestine and shows up in the large veins of the liver or the abdominal cavity.
 A doctor may insert a needle into the belly to withdraw fluid to see whether there is a hole in the intestine.

 When NEC is diagnosed or suspected, treatment begins right away.
 It includes:

 - temporarily stopping all feedings

-- antibiotics to treat or prevent infection
+- antibiotics to treat a possible or confirmed infection

-- frequent examinations and X-rays of the abdomen
+- frequent exams and abdominal X-rays

 - a consultation with a pediatric surgeon to discuss surgery, if needed

-Some babies whose condition worsens or who have a perforation in the intestine, will need exploratory surgery.
-During this procedure, doctors examine the abdominal cavity to look for a hole in the intestine or to remove any dead or dying intestinal tissue.
+Some babies will need surgery if their condition gets worse despite medical care.
+The surgeon will look for a hole in the intestine and remove any dead or dying intestinal tissue.
 In some cases after this removal, the healthy intestine can be sewn back together.
 Other times, especially if the baby is very ill or a large section of the intestine was removed, an ostomy is done.